-The central theoretical claim made here is that when an employee's coworker engages in behaviors antecedent to leaving a job, these activities sometimes spill over onto others in such a way that the affected others are more likely to leave.
-Put more precisely, a coworker's search for job alternatives or actual quitting can spread, through a process of social contagion, to affect another employee's quitting behavior.
+The central theoretical claim made by this paper is that when a coworker engages in behaviors antecedent to leaving a job, these activities sometimes "spill over" onto others, such that the affected others are more likely to leave.
+Put more precisely, a coworker's search for job alternatives or actual quitting can spread through a process of social contagion to affect another employee's quitting behavior.
 Like the contagion of illness, the process involves the transmission of something from one individual to another.
 For us, the "something" is the tendency to leave a job.
 Others have used the contagion metaphor to understand the spread of burnout (Bakker & Schaufeli, 2000), emotions (Barsade, 2002), and long work hours (Brett & Stroh, 2003).

-We believe that the primary mechanism in turnover contagion is people's pervasive tendency to compare themselves to others.
-Research on social comparison has documented that this tendency is among the most robust and ubiquitous of psychological phenomena (Kruglanski & Mayseless, 1990).
+We believe that the primary mechanism in the contagion of turnover is the pervasive tendency to compare ourselves to others.
+Research on social comparison has documented that it is among the most robust and ubiquitous of psychological phenomenon (Kruglanski & Mayseless, 1990).
 "The notion that people rely on others to help define reality in ambiguous circumstances has long been a core tenet in social psychology" (Degoey, 2000: 58).
-Salancik and Pfeffer (1978) extended Festinger's (1954) original work on social comparison to organizational behavior and job attitudes, and Bandura (1977) applied these insights to learning theory.
-Social comparisons are especially likely to be made in novel, risky, or ambiguous situations (Festinger, 1954; Tesser, Campbell, & Mickler, 1983; Wooten & Reed, 1998).
-When comparisons reveal differences with a relevant other's thoughts, feelings, or behaviors, an individual's propensity to change his or her understanding of a situation so that thoughts, feelings, and behaviors become consistent with those of the relevant other increases (Festinger, 1954).
-Chartrand and Bargh stated this: "Throughout the history of psychology, many have argued that the act of perceiving another person's behavior creates a tendency to behave similarly oneself" (1999: 813).
+Originating with Festinger's work on social comparison (1954), Salancik and Pfeffer (1978) have extended Festinger's ideas to organizational behavior and job attitudes, while Bandura, (1977) has applied these insights to learning theory.
+Social comparisons are especially likely in novel, risky, or ambiguous situations (Festinger, 1954; Tesser, Campbell, & Mickler, 1983; Wooten & Reed, 1998).
+In such cases where comparisons reveal differences with a relevant other's thoughts, feelings, and behaviors become consistent with the relevant other increases (Festinger, 1954).
+Chartrand and Bargh state "Throughout the history of psychology, many have argued that the act of perceiving another person's behavior creates a tendency to behave similarly oneself" (1999: 813).

 The application to turnover theory is straightforward.
-Given that high levels of risk and uncertainty often characterize job transition (Steel, 2002), we expect employees to look to others in evaluating whether to seek alternative employment.
+Given that the job transition process is often characterized by high levels of risk and uncertainty (Steel, 2002), we expect employees to look to others in evaluating whether to seek alternative employment.
 When a number of coworkers are looking for other jobs, it may increase the salience and perceived viability of leaving for a focal employee, especially since immediate coworkers are likely targets for social comparison (Kulik & Ambrose, 1992).
-Conversely, if few coworkers are looking for other jobs, it is likely that a focal employee will be less inclined to initiate the turnover process.
+Conversely, if few coworkers are looking for another job, it is likely that a focal employee will be less inclined to initiate the turnover process.
 In either case, social comparison helps to answer the question, "Should I consider leaving?"
-We posit that the chance that the answer will be yes increases when many coworkers are looking for jobs.
+We posit that the chance that the answer will be yes increases when many coworkers are looking for a job.
 In this way, the transmission of a tendency to leave occurs as employees watch and converse with their coworkers.
-The focal person may observe such job search behaviors in a dyadic interaction (e.g., "I am going on a job interview this week") or in a group interaction (e.g., "You all should probably know that I have a job interview this week").
-Moreover, there are a variety of leaving behaviors that can be observed; the employee might see a coworker update a résumé, search classified ads, or schedule interviews.
-In short, a range of behaviors may indicate that one or multiple coworkers are in the process of leaving.
+The focal person may observe such job search behaviors in a dyadic interaction (e.g., "I am going on a job interview this week") or in a group setting where other coworkers are interacting with each other (e.g., "You all should probably know that I have a job interview this week").
+Moreover, there are a variety of leaving behaviors that may be observed such as seeing a coworker update a resume, search classified ads, or schedule interviews.
+In short, there are a range of behaviors indicating that one or multiple coworkers are in the process of leaving.